dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 understanding.](images/hl_mypy_vs_grep.svg){#fig:hl_moral}
 \todo{write this section}

-## Designing Prompts to Extract Optionality Activations
+## Designing Prompts to Extract Nullability Activations
 \todo{we can probably just make this a brief part of the related work}
-At this point, we’ve figured out how to roughly measure optionality understanding in the output of various language models, but we still don’t know what their internal representations might look like or when they emerge.
+At this point, we’ve figured out how to roughly measure nullability understanding in the output of various language models, but we still don’t know what their internal representations might look like or when they emerge.
 To do this, we’re going to bring in some ideas described